 If you choose the Study Abroad + Internship pathway, you will be asked to answer a few questions about your interests, aspirations and previous work and voluntary experience which will help us to find the right internship for you.

-We will not give you exact details of the organisation in advance, but we can answer any questions you have throughout the application process and before you come to St Mary’s.
+We may not give you exact details of the organisation in advance, but we can answer any questions you have throughout the application process and before you come to St Mary’s.

-If your internship involves working with children or vulnerable adults, you will be required to undergo a DBS check (police records check), which will require you to obtain a letter from your local police station at home confirming that you do not have a criminal record.
+If your internship involves working with children or vulnerable adults, you will be required to undergo a DBS Check (UK police records check), which you will need to pay for.
+It will require you to complete an online application, provide original ID documents once in the UK and pay £51.20 for the check.
+In addition, you will need to obtain and provide a letter for your local police at home, confirming that you do not hold a criminal record.
+You will not be able to work with children or vulnerable adults without these checks and it is very important that you comply with all deadline specified.

 How to apply